 - Oral Contraceptives

-Tell your physician about all of the medication that you are taking and report any side effects to your doctor.
-Report sudden or bothersome side effects as soon as possible.
+Tell your physician about all of the medication that you are taking.

 Bladder Cancer Risk